-Completion of Music Notation and Score Preparation Using Finale or Music Notation Using Sibelius and Music Theory 101 or equivalent knowledge and experience is required.
-Recommended experience in a DAW of choice.
+Completion of Music Notation and Score Preparation Using Finale or Music Notation and Score Preparation using Sibelius Ultimate and Music Theory 101 or equivalent knowledge and experience is required.
+Recommended experience in a DAW (Digital Audio Workstation) of choice.

 - understand music theory, including intervals, chords, major and minor scales, and key signatures